Aliasmk/aliasmk.github.io/_projects/pwmcontroller.md

 {% include imgwcaption.html
 imgurl="/assets/img/projects/pwm/pwmschematic.png"
-caption="The completed schematic in Eagle CAD" %}
+caption="The completed schematic in Eagle CAD" alttext="The completed schematic in Eagle CAD" %}

 The dimmer was to consist of a square wave oscillator and a switch to drive the LED strip.
 The oscillator was built with a 555 timer configured as an astable multivibrator with different RC time constants connected to the discharge, threshold and trigger pin.
 A capacitor, two diodes and a variable resistor was used to form the duty cycle configuration circuit.
 Turning the potentiometer knob adjusted the balance of the resistance and thereby changes the duty cycle of the square wave.